BaderLab/GenAnT/2-GeneratingGeneModels/README.md

 fasterq-dump --split-files file_name/file_name.sra
 ```

 The output are the FASTQ files that were submitted for that experiment.
 For paired-end RNA-seq data, this often means that the output will be two FASTQ files, representing each end of the paired-end reads.
-Such paired files should be processed together downstream, for instance when being aligned to the genome.
+Such paired files should be processed together downstream, for instance, when being aligned to the genome.
 These FASTQ files can then be used for HISAT2 + StringTie2 or BRAKER3.

 #### HISAT2 + StringTie2